meta4creations/ditty-news-ticker/readme.txt

 == Upgrade Notice ==

-PHP 8 updates & other updates
+Added Import/Export functionality and other updates